joshenlim/CZ4032-Topic-Modelling-LDA/README.md

 - `yelp_business_filtering.ipynb`: This notebook was written and executed on a local machine.
 Ensure that `business.json` is located in the same directory as this script, and rename the file to `yelp_academic_dataset_business.json`

 - `yelp_review_filtering.ipynb`: This notebook was written and executed on a local machine.
-Ensure that `review.json` is located in the same directory as this script, and rename the file to `yelp_academic_dataset_review.json`
+Ensure that `review.json` is located in the same directory as this script, convert it to CSV and rename the file to `review_tester.csv`

 - `yelp_lda_model.ipynb`: This notebook was written and executed on Google Colab, which uses Google Drive as the primary storage location.
 Ensure that this script, along with the filtered reviews dataset (`yelp_review.csv`) are located on a folder `CZ4032 (Local)` in the root of your Google Drive.